Croatia entry requirements for Cameroon passport holders

 Must be valid for entire stay

 Your passport must be valid for at least 3 months beyond your planned departure date from Croatia.
-Croatia enforces this strictly at the border — if your passport expires sooner, you will be denied entry.Required
+It also needs to have been issued within the last 10 years.
+Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.Required

 Return or onward ticket

-Immigration officers routinely ask for a return or onward ticket showing you leave the Schengen zone within your visa's validity.
-Have a printed or digital copy ready — airlines also check this before boarding.Required
+Immigration officers at Croatian border crossings routinely ask for a return or onward ticket out of the Schengen area.
+Have a printed or digital copy ready.
+If you cannot show one, you risk being refused entry.Required

 Proof of accommodation